royaltm/node-zmq-raft/RAFT.md

 For some message types: AppendEntries, InstallSnapshot the RPC_TIMEOUT may be longer but not longer than the half of the ELECTION_TIMEOUT_MIN (preferred 200 ms).

 The first frame of all the above message types identifies each sent message for debouncing.
-This frame type is `uint` and consists of 1 to 3 bytes.
+This frame type is `uint`.
 Its value starts at 1 and increases monotonically for each subsequent message until value reaches 16777216 at which it becomes 0.

 Client
 ======

 A client should establish a ZMQ DEALER socket and connect it at first to any number of the known cluster peer's ROUTER sockets.
 Client should then ask each known peer at a time about the cluster state, peer URLs and the current LEADER ID using a RequestConfig RPC.
-In case the cluster is in transit state the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
+In case the cluster is in transition state (no leader) the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
 Upon success the client should disconnect its DEALER socket from all other peers and connect it only (or leave the connection) to the leader's ROUTER URL.
 The client should also update its list of all known peers in the cluter.

 The client may ask for the current cluster status and configuration periodically using RequestConfig RPC.

-The client should send all following messages to the last known elected leader.
+Once the client knows the current leader it should send all messages to the leader's url.

 There are two conditions that may break the known leader state: